 - Main Memory Bandwidth: 2.6GB/second

-Microsoft enters the video game market for the first time in 2001.
-The Xbox was the first system to be released in the United States before being released in Japan.
+Capitalizing on its PC products, Microsoft looked to increase its revenue by expanding into the video game market in 2001.
+Creating a game system that was an exact replica of a Pentium 3 computer, the Xbox was the first system to be released in the United States before being released in Japan.
 The Xbox was released on November 15, 2001 in the US.
 It was released three months later in Japan on February 22, 2002.
 The Xbox is derived more from personal computer technology, with an Intel Pentium III CPU running at 733Mhz.
-The Xbox's closest competitor to its CPU clock speed is the Nintendo GameCube running at 485 Mhz.
-Like a computer, the Xbox has an internal 8GB hard drive used to save games instead of using memory cards.
-Still, memory cards are available for the Xbox.
-The current price for an Xbox is $149 at stores.

 Short and Sweet Information